ArtBIT/bash-bookmarks/README.md

 bo bash-bookmarks
 ```

-# TIPS:
+# Tips:

+Be sure to source the `.bookmarksrc` file in your `.bashrc` or `.zshrc` file.
+This will define some handy aliases and functions.

-You can also quickly bookmark the current directory by typing `ba .` or `ba $(pwd)`.
+To quickly bookmark the current directory by typing `ba .` or `ba $(pwd)`.

-Additionally, you can bookmark a specific line in a file by adding `#L<line_number>` to the URI.
+When bookmarking a file, you can bookmark a specific line in a file by adding `#L<line_number>` to the URI.
 This will open the file in the editor and jump to the specified line.

 You can also paste a URI from the clipboard by typing `ba paste`.